 Identifies crop cultivation practices on the farm.

-Indicates the health of the cropping system in terms of rotation practices for all farmed crops (food and non food).
+Indicates the health of the cropping system in terms of rotation practices for all farmed crops.

 Pest and disease control:

-Indicates the use of pesticides, herbicides and fungicides and methods of pest and disease management.
+Measures the use of pesticides, herbicides and fungicides and records methods of pest and disease management.

 Indicates the resilience of the cropping system.